Dannydropz/phuketradar/SCHEDULING_SETUP.md

 # Automated Scraping Schedule Setup

-This guide explains how to set up automated scraping for Phuket Radar.
+This guide explains how to set up automated scraping for Phuket Radar with **4-hour auto-publishing**.

 ## ✅ Database Setup Complete